ygorelik/ydk-gen/README.md

 #### Release Notes

-The current YDK release version is 0.8.5.
-The version of the latest YDK-Gen master branch is 0.8.5.
+The current YDK release version is 0.8.6.
+The version of the latest ydk-gen master branch is 0.8.5.
-YDK-Gen is licensed under the Apache 2.0 License.
+The ydk-gen is licensed under the Apache 2.0 License.